SymptomsBy Mayo Clinic Staff

 When to see a doctor

-A severely prolapsed bladder can be uncomfortable — in some instances, even painful.
+A severely prolapsed bladder can be uncomfortable.
 It can make emptying your bladder difficult and may lead to bladder infections.
-Make an appointment with your doctor if you experience bothersome signs and symptoms of cystocele, such as those listed above.
+Make an appointment with your doctor if you have any signs or symptoms that bother you.

 - Papadakis MA, et al. Current Medical Diagnosis & Treatment 2014.
 53rd ed.
 New York, N.Y.: The McGraw-Hill Companies; 2014. http://accessmedicine.mhmedical.com/book.aspx?bookId=330.
 Accessed July 30, 2014.

 - Rogers RG, et al. An overview of the epidemiology, risk factors, clinical manifestations, and management of pelvic organ prolapse in women. http://www.uptodate.com/home.
 Accessed July 30, 2014.